cchitsiang/awesome-stars/README.md

 - [deepfence/ThreatMapper](https://github.com/deepfence/ThreatMapper) - Open Source Cloud Native Application Protection Platform (CNAPP)
 - [nestjs-shopify/example-nx-app](https://github.com/nestjs-shopify/example-nx-app) - Example monorepo app with @nest-shopify/nest-shopify using NestJS backend and NextJS frontend
 - [novuhq/novu](https://github.com/novuhq/novu) - Open-Source Notification Platform.
 Embeddable Notification Center, E-mail, Push and Slack Integrations.
-- [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - The web builder for advanced sites.
-An open-source visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with us.
+- [webstudio-is/webstudio](https://github.com/webstudio-is/webstudio) - Open source website builder and Webflow alternative.
+An advanced visual builder that connects to any headless CMS, supports all CSS properties, and can be hosted anywhere, including with us.
 - [openapi-ts/openapi-typescript](https://github.com/openapi-ts/openapi-typescript) - Generate TypeScript types from OpenAPI 3 specs
 - [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is the leading open-source AI code assistant.
 You can connect any models and any context to build custom autocomplete and chat experiences inside VS Code and JetBrains
 - [a16z-infra/ai-town](https://github.com/a16z-infra/ai-town) - A MIT-licensed, deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.